Minko82/learning-react/README.md

-# React Learning Guide 📚🚀
+# Getting Started with React: A Beginner's Guide 📚🚀

 Covering the fundamentals of React, and how to set up your first React project.